Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on

-Transport results of R versus T of NSNO2red6h are shown in Fig. 6 together with the black STO background (times 10). $T_c$ onset here is again at 70 K as in NSNO1red1h of Fig. 3, but the transition to superconductivity doesn't go to zero and ends with a finite resistance at 1.8 K. This however, is an artifact produced by the PPMS measuring system, since in the low temperature regime below $\sim$20 K, the voltage versus current curves at low bias are very asymmetric as can be seen in Fig. 7.
-Actually, they show a clear diode effect which will be discussed later on.
-Here we shall only point out that the PPMS system calculates the low bias resistance from both the resistive and superconductive parts of these curves, thus yielding a misleading finite resistance result.
-If one takes only the flat superconductive part of the V vs I curves of Fig. 7, one gets supercurrents and the resistance drops to its noise level.
-R calculated from such VICs are plotted by the red circles in Fig. 6.
-This shows a near-coincidence with the PPMS results above 25 K, with a sharp drop below it.
-Comparing the results of Fig. 6 and Fig. 3, one sees that the R drop in Fig. 3 is more moderate but it starts already at 50 K. Nevertheless, in both cases the R values drop to the noise level at about $\sim$20 K and $\sim$25 K, respectively.
-We thus conclude that the basic Meissner and $T_c$ properties of both NSNO1red1h and NSNO2red6h films are quite similar.
+Transport results of $R$ versus T of NSNO2red6h are shown in Fig. 6 on a linear scale this time, together with the black STO background (times 10). $\mathrm{T}_\mathrm{c}$ onset here is again at 70 K as in NSNO1red1h of Fig. 3.
+In addition to the results obtained by the PPMS in Fig. 6, data extracted from the voltage versus current curves measured by a Keithley 2450 is also given here.
+The latter represent more accurate data at low temperature as discussed in detail in Figs. 7 and 8.
+By taking only the flat superconductive part of the V vs I curves of Fig. 7, one gets supercurrents.
+The low bias R values calculated from the linear part of these VICs are plotted by the red circles in Fig. 6.
+This shows a near-coincidence with the PPMS results above 25 K, with a drop to zero resistance below about 20 K. Comparing the results of Fig. 6 and Fig. 3, one sees that the R values drop to the noise level at $\sim$20 K and $\sim$25 K, respectively.
+We thus conclude that the basic Meissner and $\mathrm{T}_\mathrm{c}$ properties of both NSNO1red1h and NSNO2red6h films are quite similar.
 The differences in the observation of the giant PME peak and asymmetric diode effect in NSNO2red6h might be attributed to the longer annealing duration of this film.
-In the supplement in sections C and D, we present data of two more films we measured, of 10 and 20 nm thickness, with varying annealing times, that support the $T_c>$50 K enhancement result here. \\
+In the supplement in sections 3 and 4, we present data of two more films we measured, of 10 and 20 nm thickness, with varying annealing times, which support the $\rm T_c>$50 K enhancement result here. \\